Newsletter

 This guide gives sellers a smaller dashboard to use before scheduling the next show.

-For the deeper version of the analytics model, read Whatnot Seller Analytics: Which Numbers Actually Matter for TCG and Sports Cards Sellers?.
+For the deeper version of the analytics model, read Whatnot Seller Analytics: Metrics to Track After Every Live Show.

 Start with these five operating metrics: